 Why do we care about who is entering time?
 The biggest reason is that time cannot be contemporaneous if we are relying on the attorneys to give time to legal assistants to enter, meaning that it takes longer for time entries to be recorded and longer for them to be entered.
 Not only will it most likely not be contemporaneous, but who knows when the secretary will actually be able to enter it.
 This creates an inefficient environment that directly contributes to longer billing cycles as well as more room for things to go wrong.

 There is nothing constructive about reconstructive time entry.
 Reconstructing time is the most concerning thing that a timekeeper can do.
 Reconstructive time entry provides inaccurate information, adding another layer of anxiety to attorneys, billers, and other administrative staff members.
 How accurate can time entries be when they are recreating a time entry for work that was completed two, three, or even four weeks ago?

-The Impact on the Firm’s Financial Results
+The Impact of Law Firm Data on the Firm’s Financial Results

 When we start measuring things such as contemporaneous time, time velocity, and who’s entering their own time, patterns start to emerge that give us immensely valuable data about the time keepers, the billing, and the results we are seeing with both.